cpjhenry/ind/README.md

 ind
 ===

 'ind' is a bash script which calculates the Byzantine date, indiction for current and Byzantine date, and the Buddhist year.

 ## Installation
-Copy to your local 'bin' directory, or somewhere in path, and enjoy.
+Copy to your local 'bin' directory, or somewhere in path.

 ## A brief history of dating systems: